AshRouth/SOC/_motions/report-from-soc.md

 #### 2. Ruling re Colchester EGM
 On the 30th November 2022 SN asked a group of questions

+> \
-> ‘1: If a Local Party Executive committee makes a properly minuted decision (brought, voted upon and unanimously agreed) can an EGM meeting override that? \\
+1. If a Local Party Executive committee makes a properly minuted decision (brought, voted upon and unanimously agreed) can an EGM meeting override that? \
-2. If an EGM deviates from the agreed agenda and makes decisions on off-topic matters, are those decisions binding? \\
+2. If an EGM deviates from the agreed agenda and makes decisions on off-topic matters, are those decisions binding? \
-3. If an EGM deviates from an agreed agenda and descends into a "toxic" meeting with multiple breaches of the code of conduct, are those decisions binding or could they be argued to be under duress? \\
+3. If an EGM deviates from an agreed agenda and descends into a "toxic" meeting with multiple breaches of the code of conduct, are those decisions binding or could they be argued to be under duress? \
-4. Can an EGM insist on disclosures beyond those listed within the governance documentation of the local regional and national party? \\
+4. Can an EGM insist on disclosures beyond those listed within the governance documentation of the local regional and national party? \
-5. Where a meeting chair is subject to verbal attacks during the operation of that meeting, are decisions made binding or null and void? \\
+5. Where a meeting chair is subject to verbal attacks during the operation of that meeting, are decisions made binding or null and void? \
-6. Can an EGM be turned into a de facto complaint hearing with multiple witnesses in favour of the aggrieved?"
+6. Can an EGM be turned into a de facto complaint hearing with multiple witnesses in favour of the aggrieved?

 **SOC rules that:**